What we do.

 OneChance NZ delivers focused programmes across the Social Services Vocational Pathway to encourage NCEA success and develop real life skills.
 We facilitate Adventure Based Learning (ABL) activities, BootCamps, group fitness sessions, leadership training, coaching, mentoring, public speaking with confidence building modules, promote interest in careers and other tertiary training.

-We have a big focus on the delivery of intensive and fun Gateway programmes to the five Rotorua High Schools and surrounding towns, team building activities, organise community events, training workshops and motivational speaking seminars to community and youth groups.
+We have a big focus on the delivery of intensive and fun Gateway programmes to the five Rotorua High Schools and surrounding towns, team building activities, organise community events, youth awards, training workshops and motivational speaking seminars to the community and youth groups.

 In 2015 the OCYP team won the prestigious Ministry of Youth Development ANZAC Youth Award for organising the OneChance ANZAC Kite Festival.
 A first for any youth group in Rotorua.

-As a mother of three boys, Veena knows how to get things done and has been heavily involved in the behind the scenes action of OCYP events since 2015.
-With more than 10 years’ experience of running Bay of Plenty Rugby League junior development accompanied with 10 years BOT governance experience, Veena’s ability to network and bring people together is a vital link to the success of our vision.
-Veena has a very high work ethic which is great role modelling for our students to learn from.
+As a mother of three boys and a man-child, Veena knows how to get things done and has been heavily involved in the behind the scenes action of OCYP events since 2015.
+Veena’s ability to network and bring people together is a vital link to the success of our vision.
+Veena is well connected in the community and involved in many youth initiatives.
+Veena role models a strong work ethic for young people to learn from.

-We have a selection of contract trainers and facilitators who bring a wealth of knowledge and experience to the OCYP, OTUS, YouthTube programmes.
+We have a selection of contract trainers and facilitators who bring a wealth of knowledge and experience to the OCYP, OTUS, YouthTube and OneCare programmes.
 All of whom are either industry experts in their chosen field or qualified youth workers.
-Whether the modules are public speaking, leadership development, self-defence, BootCamps or ABL’s, our trainers are passionate to see young people become all that they can be.
+Whether the modules are public speaking, leadership development, self-defence, BootCamps or Adventure Based Learning activities, our trainers are passionate to see young people become all that they can be.

 OneChance Charitable Trust

-teenagers today and the importance of developing thier leadership and life skills.
-Trish's first love is
+teenagers today and the importance of developing their leadership and life skills.

 I loved every moment of this experience and I have to say I think that the OneChance Youth Project would have to be one of the best parts of my high school experience so far and I am grateful for all the skills I have gained – leadership, event planning, communication, and many, many more.Chantelle Cobby